Chinese New Year is a huge festival celebrated in China and many other parts of the world.

 - Cut out the dragon’s head, tail and feet.

 - Feel free to embellish the head and tail with feathers, ribbons, crepe paper streamers or anything else you feel like!
 You can use tape, paper glue or glue stickers to secure any embellishments.

 - Tape either a lolly stick or barbecue skewer to either end of the dragon (on its head and tail).
 You may wish to be supervise if using the skewers and ensure any sharp edges are taped down.

 - Make the dragon’s body by cutting a strip of coloured construction paper and folding it in an accordion style.
 If you’re up for the challenge, you may even wish to use two differently coloured strips of paper to make this lovely accordion garland style body.

 - Affix the head and the tail to either end of the accordion body.
 Don’t forget to attach the feet too!

 - There you have it!
 Your very own dancing Chinese dragon.

-2020 is the official Year of the Rat.
-Share the story of the Rat Wedding with your children, which is a famous story depicted by artists in China.
+2021 is the official Year of the Ox.
+Share the story of how the Jade Emperor selected the twelve zodiac animals. with your children, which is a famous story depicted by artists in China.

 Decorate with some Chinese Lanterns